pac4j/undertow-pac4j/README.md

 ### 1.2 -> 2.0

-Version 2 of pac4j-core 2 is now required.
+Version 2.x of pac4j is now required.

-The methods `getApplicationLogoutLogic` and `setApplicationLogoutLogic` of `ApplicationLogoutHandler` are renamed to `getLogoutLogic` and `setLogoutLogic` to better reflect the new type introduced in pac4j 2.

-`ApplicationLogoutHandler` gained getters and setter for the new settings `localLogout` (remove pac4j profiles from web session), `destroySession` (destroy web session on logout) and `centralLogout` (redirect user to identity provider for central logout).
+`ApplicationLogoutHandler` is renamed `LogoutHandler` and gained getters and setters for the new settings `localLogout` (remove pac4j profiles from web session), `destroySession` (destroy web session on logout) and `centralLogout` (redirect user to identity provider for central logout).

 ### 1.1 -> 1.2